-In addition, in 2016 Bertelsmann introduced a Supplier Code of Conduct across the business, which was updated in 2023.
+To ensure this, Bertelsmann has in place a Supplier Code of Conduct which was updated in 2023.
 This means our expectations regarding the treatment and rights of individuals within the supply chain are clearly articulated to our supply base.
 A copy of the current code of conduct is set out here.